 Our work as activists and farmers in upstate New York, reaches far beyond the confines of our state and country.
 We have been asked to participate in community projects abroad that have deep personal meaning for us.
 Our recent and current projects are briefly described below.
 Donations can be made towards any of these projects thru our fiscal agent, the Social Justice Center in Albany, NY.

-In January of 2013 Leah will be returning to plant 500 mango and lemon trees with the Cormier Mango Growers Association.
-This diversified orchard will be a key step to re-establishing a local livelihood that is economically and environmentally sustainable.
+In January of 2013 Leah returned to Haiti to plant 1000 mango and lemon trees with the Cormier Mango Growers Association.
+This diversified orchard is a key step to re-establishing a local livelihood that is economically and environmentally sustainable.
+In 2014, she coordinated a solar mango dryer initiative and cared for the trees planted the previous year.
+We have an ongoing commitment to working on solidarity with our farming brothers in sisters in Ayiti!

 In January 2012, Jonah helped facilitate the building of a community healing space as part of an international collaboration with landless workers, subsistence farmers, artists, and activists on the Ciclovida farm in northeastern Brazil.
 The healing space was built entirely with resources from the land and cost about $40.
 The gathering of 20 North Americans and 40 Brazilians was called an Encuentro – an opportunity and space for people to share skills, knowledge, stories and strategies.
 We will continue to respond to the stated needs of the farming community as they resist the threats of the agro-industrial complex on their traditional ways of being with the land.
 You can read about it here.